mspnp/aks-baseline/10-validation.md

 1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0008`).
 1. Select _Alerts_, then _Manage Rule Alerts_.
-1. There is an alert called "PodFailedPhase" that will be triggered based on the custom query response.
+1. There is an alert called "PodFailedScheduledQuery" that will be triggered based on the custom query response.

 An [Azure Advisor Alert](https://docs.microsoft.com/azure/advisor/advisor-overview) was configured as well in this reference implementation.